What is social media and how is it different to traditional media?

 Why is government using social media?

-Social media and related messaging technologies, such as Instant Messenger, may be used by Victorian Government agencies for a range of different purposes.
+Social media and related messaging technologies, such as Instant Messenger, may be used by public offices for a range of different purposes.

-However, agencies should carefully consider the aims, benefits and risks of using any given application before commencing use of social media.
+However, public offices should carefully consider the aims, benefits and risks of using any given application before commencing use of social media.

-If used, social media should always be one of multiple methods for communication between agencies and stakeholders so that individuals are not forced to use potentially insecure, public or semi-public mediums for their communication when interacting with government.
+If used, social media should always be one of multiple methods for communication between an office and stakeholders so that individuals are not forced to use potentially insecure, public or semi-public mediums for their communication when interacting with government.